Dynamic Combination of Heterogeneous Models for Hierarchical Time Series: Experiments

 \section{Experiments}

-In this section, we evaluate \texttt{MECATS} from different aspects.
-Our experiments include: 1. coherent forecasts on hierarchically aggregated time series data (section \ref{sec:point} - \ref{sec:coherency}); 2. real-time forecasting under change of time series dynamics (section \ref{sec:cp}).
-Our results show that \texttt{MECATS} can significantly improve performance and is adaptive to temporal sequences with different properties.
+In this section, we provide a comprehensive evaluation of \texttt{DYCHEM}.
+Our experiments include: 1. coherent forecasts on hierarchically aggregated time series data (section \ref{sec:point} - \ref{sec:coherency}); 2. real-time forecasting under change of time series dynamics (section \ref{sec:cp}); 3. forecasting massive financial records on an industry forecasting pipeline \ref{sec:financial}.
+Our results show that \texttt{DYCHEM} can significantly improve forecasting performance over baselines and is adaptive to change of dynamics.
+Implementations of \texttt{DYCHEM} along its baselines, datasets and hyper-parameters of all following experiments can be found at \href{https://github.com/aaronhan223/htsf}{github.com/aaronhan223/htsf}.

+\textbf{Evaluation Metrics} ~We employ a commonly used relative error measure called mean absolute scaled error (MASE) \citep{hyndman2006another} to evaluate point forecast accuracy.
+We use continuous ranked probability score (CRPS) \citep{matheson1976scoring} to measure quantile estimations, where it has been shown that the CRPS and quantile loss are equivalent \citep{si2021autoregressive}.
+In addition, we define a coherency loss to measure the coherency of time series forecast on a given hierarchy with $m$ vertices